mxrcury/rootgo/README.md

 ### Current features overview
 - Adding `GET`, `POST`, `PUT`, `DELETE` endpoints
 - Routes with params
-- Getting value of params
+- Getting value of params, several params with the same name presented as slice
-- Separate server that the router can be connected to
+- Router can be used both with standard library and our server wrapper

 ### Coming features
-- Make router fully separate from server and possible of using without need to use server
-- Add possibility to have values of several routes with similar values
-- Connect server utils like `WriteJSON`, `DecodeBody` as methodss of the server(or context?)
+- Connect server utils like `WriteJSON`, `DecodeBody` as methods of the server(or context?)

 ### Usage example